 10. Because the “Benefits” of Letting Your Dog Have “Just One Litter” Are a Myth

-On top of that, there are also more risks associated with a female dog having a litter of puppies than there are with having her spayed.
+On top of that, there are also more risks associated with a female dog having a litter of puppies than having her spayed.

 11. Because “Neutering and Spaying Will Make Your Dog Fat” Is Also a Myth

-Another reason that dog owners give for not spaying or neutering their dog is that they believe altering them will make them “fat”.
 There is simply no justification for this myth at all.
-Your dog will become overweight or obese because of inactivity, lack of exercise, poor diet – and not because you have had them altered.
+Your dog will become overweight or obese because of inactivity, lack of exercise, poor diet – and not because you have altered them.

 12. Altering Your Pets is a Service to the Community